Vietnam.vn - Nền tảng quảng bá Việt Nam

 On March 12, Colonel Phan Sy Thao, Vice President of the Vietnam Association for Supporting Families of Martyrs, said that he had worked with the Ministry of Transport, requesting the railway industry to support the return of martyrs' remains by train to their hometowns in 2024 and was approved.

-The proposal stems from the fact that every year, this agency supports families in repatriating and moving the remains of hundreds of martyrs back to their hometowns.
+The proposal stems from the fact that every year, this agency supports families in repatriating and moving hundreds of martyrs’ remains back to their hometowns.
 Many families in the North wish to bring their martyrs back to their hometown cemeteries for burial, but are stuck with the cost.

 Colonel Thao recalled the memory of the day when millions of young men joined the army and were seen off by their families and organizations, but "the return of many martyrs took place quietly".
 Some families even had to leave their remains in backpacks, secretly taking them on trains and buses for fear that outsiders would find out.
 The cost of each trip, from accommodation, transportation, collecting remains to renting a car to return home, was up to tens of millions of dong.
 Although the government had a policy to partially support them, it was "not enough".

-"Supporting the transportation of martyrs' remains back to their hometowns also demonstrates the morality of remembering the source of water, so that their families can soon take care of their incense after many years in a foreign land," he said, adding that in addition to trains, the Association will consider making a proposal to the aviation industry.
+"Supporting the transportation of martyrs' remains back to their hometowns also demonstrates the morality of remembering the source of water when drinking water, so that the brothers can soon have their families take care of their incense after many years of lying in a foreign land," he said, adding that in addition to trains, the Association will consider making a proposal to the aviation industry.

 The remains of martyrs are transported as checked baggage on the same flight as their relatives.
 Relatives of martyrs are exempt from ticket fees and must be present 2 hours before the train departure time with their identification papers and some necessary certificates to complete the procedures.